-The impact of the Covid-19 pandemic has been immense, affecting millions of people around the globe.
-It has also impacted governments, economies, supply chains and jobs, turning people’s lives and their livelihoods upside down.
+The Covid-19 pandemic has had an immense impact on millions of people around the globe.
+It’s also impacted governments, economies, supply chains and jobs, turning people’s lives and their livelihoods upside down.

-Across our business, we’ve taken action.
-We’re empowering customers to remain in charge of their banking and their finances.
-We’re equipping employees for a hybrid way of working in which flexibility is central, and we’re helping communities to build back better.
+Across our business, we’re empowering customers to remain in charge of their banking and their finances.
+We’ve equipped employees for a hybrid way of working in which flexibility is central, and we’re helping communities to recover and rebuild.

 Making banking safer and easier

-One of the positive impacts of the pandemic is how it has accelerated online and mobile banking.
-The last thing you want to worry about in the midst of a crisis is your daily banking.
-Therefore, we’ve undertaken the task of ensuring uninterrupted access to our call centres, online banking and ATMs through our digital channels, and have made it easier for you to make contactless payments and arrange your finances from the comfort of your own home.
+One of the positive impacts of the pandemic was how it accelerated online and mobile banking.
+The last thing you want to worry about in a crisis is your daily banking.
+Therefore, we made sure you had uninterrupted access to our call centres, online banking and ATMs through our digital channels, and made it easier to make contactless payments and arrange your finances from the comfort of your own home.

-For some, an even bigger concern may be the ability to pay back a mortgage or other loan, or pay off credit cards.
-ING has introduced a raft of measures to alleviate those concerns, including loan relief (payment holidays), expert advice, implementing national debt-relief schemes and supporting companies.
-We’re proactively reaching out to support our business clients with tailored solutions for their specific circumstances.
+For those who worried about being able to pay back their mortgage, loan, or credit card, ING introduced a raft of measures to alleviate these concerns, including loan relief (payment holidays) and national debt-relief schemes.
+We also proactively reached out to support our business clients with tailored solutions for their specific circumstances.

 Responding to our communities

-In the longer term, we’ve established a global ING fund to help communities build back better by supporting projects in areas such as financial health, sustainable employment and digital skills.
-At the start of the outbreak we also provided initial disaster relief in various ING countries and we partnered with Unicef to raise funds for critical medical and hygiene supplies for children and vulnerable groups, contributing more than €2 million to this global appeal.
+The pandemic exposed and deepened existing inequalities in many communities.
+To help vulnerable communities build back better ING supports projects in areas such as financial health, sustainable employment and digital skills.
+At the start of the outbreak in early 2020 we also provided initial disaster relief in various ING countries and we partnered with UNICEF to raise funds for critical medical and hygiene supplies for children and vulnerable groups, contributing more than €2 million to this global appeal.